Emmy Awards: Daytime

 The Daytime Emmy Awards, generally held in May or June, are presented in recognition of excellence in American daytime television programming.
+The awards ceremony traditionally took place in May or June; in 2025 it was moved to October.
 The first daytime-themed Emmy Awards were given out at the primetime ceremony in 1972, but the first separate awards show made just for daytime programming was not held until 1974.

 Like the Primetime Emmys, a separate Creative Arts Emmy ceremony is also held a few days earlier to honor the behind-the-scenes personnel working in daytime television.

 The Daytime Emmys are run and voted on by members of the NATAS.
 Voting is done by peer judging panels.
 Any active member of the NATAS who has national credits for at least two years and within the last five years is eligible to be a judge.
 Depending on the category, voting is done using either a ratings score criteria or a preferential scoring system.
 All the drama acting categories have an additional preliminary voting round called the pre-nominations, where one or two actors from each show is selected to then move on and be considered for the primary nominations for the awards.

 Sports

 The Sports Emmy Awards are presented by the NATAS for excellence in sports programming.
-The awards ceremony takes place every Spring, usually sometime in the last two weeks in April or the first week in May, and is held on a Monday night in New York City.
+The awards ceremony takes place every Spring, usually sometime in the last two weeks in April or the first week in May and is held on a Monday night in New York City.

 Voting is done by peer judging panels.
 The NATAS solicits anybody with significant experience in national sports production to serve as judges.
 The panels are organized so that they only have one representative from each corporate entity (i.e. Paramount Global, Disney, NBCUniversal, Fox Corporation, Warner Bros.
 Discovery etc.) Most categories only have a single voting round using preferential scoring system.
 The top 5 entries in each category are announced as the nominations, and then the top entry is announced as the Emmy winner later at the awards ceremony.

 News and documentary

 The News & Documentary Emmy Awards are presented by the NATAS for excellence in national news and documentary programming.
-The awards ceremony takes place every fall.
+The awards ceremony traditionally took place every fall; in 2025 it was moved to June.

 Voting is done by peer judging panels.
 The NATAS solicits anybody with significant experience in national news or documentary reporting or production to serve as judges.
 Most categories have two voting rounds, with separate judging panels in each round.
 The top entries in each category are announced as the nominations, and then the top entry is announced as the Emmy winner later at the awards ceremony.